abhayprabhakar/EchoAi/README.md

 # EchoAi

 **EchoAi** is an innovative tool designed to revolutionize customer support by enabling seamless, real-time voice interactions.
 It utilizes cutting-edge technologies to provide a smooth and efficient way for users to interact with automated support systems through natural conversation.
-Here’s an example of a **Table of Contents** for your EchoAI README file.
-You can adjust it based on the sections of your project documentation:

 ---
 ## Table of Contents